*FREE* – Learn Linux!

 How do you Remote Desktop from Windows to Ubuntu?
 Read More »

 Ah – a common problem.
 Wireshark has installed and does not see any of the computer interfaces so you can do captures.
 The answer to your problem is simple!
-You need to give the Wireshark application root priviledges.
-Ubuntu Solution In Ubuntu, the best way to fix this (and any other application that needs root
+Open a terminal and enter the following commands in order (you can skip the first one if you already have Wireshark installed): sudo apt install wiresharksudo

 How do I get Linux/Ubuntu to show interfaces in Wireshark?
 Read More »